Tuwaiq-Academy-Training/hw07/Readme.md

 2- mongoose
 3- nodemon

-you are required to add a crud operation to that structure an example values for you to test is this:
+you are required to make a backend that is capable of doing all the crud operations (including getting a single course) to that structure

+an example value for you to test is this:

 ```json
 {